 - 1 tablespoon minced fresh ginger

-- 2 teaspoons balsamic vinegar
+- 2 teaspoons white balsamic vinegar

-Preheat the oven to 400 degrees F.
+- Preheat the oven to 400 degrees F.

-Toss the rhubarb, sugar, ginger, and vinegar together in a large bowl until the sugar starts to dissolve.
+- Toss the rhubarb, sugar, ginger, and vinegar together in a large bowl until the sugar starts to dissolve.

-Spread onto a rimmed baking sheet and cook for 20 minutes.
+- Spread onto a rimmed baking sheet and cook for 20 minutes.

-Stir to break the rhubarb up into saucy chunks, then cook for 5-10 minutes more if needed to condense the juices.
+- Stir to break the rhubarb up into saucy chunks, then cook for 5-10 minutes more if needed to condense the juices.